patois/HRDevHelper/README.md

 ## Plugin Hotkeys (focus on any decompiler view)
 * "Ctrl-Shift-." creates a graph of the current decompiled function
-* "S" creates a subgraph of the current decompiled function.
+* "Ctrl-." creates a subgraph of the current decompiled function.
 The subgraph's root is the item pointed to by the decompiler view's text cursor.
+* "Ctrl-Alt-L" dumps current function's ctree to a lambda expression (copy/paste and use with hxtb-shell)
+* "Ctrl-L" dumps current sub-ctree to lambda expression (copy/paste and use with hxtb-shell)

 The freshly generated graph can be navigated using the mouse and/or keyboard.
 Nodes that are linked to the current decompiled line are highlighted in the graph.